Mushroom (song): Cover versions

-On Can vocalist Damo Suzuki's 1998 solo album V.E.R.N.I.S.S.A.G.E, a new version of this song is performed along with "Halleluhwah", another song originally from Tago Mago.
-His band at the time featured Can's Jaki Liebezeit on drums.
+The song "Don't Forget Ya Job" from 1998 album V.E.R.N.I.S.S.A.G.E by Damo Suzuki incorporates "Mushroom", along with another Tago Mago song, "Halleluhwah".
+Szuki's band at the time featured Can's Jaki Liebezeit on drums.

 The Serbian and former Yugoslav space rock band Igra Staklenih Perli covered the song on their eponymous debut album in 1979.
 The Swedish band Komeda released a cover of the song with their 1998 single "It's Alright, Baby".
 The song was covered by the band The Jesus and Mary Chain.
 A version recorded live in Nuremberg in 1986 was first released on the double-7"-single version of "April Skies".
 It was later reissued on the CD version of Barbed Wire Kisses, and then on the 2011 expanded version of Darklands.

 The Flaming Lips' song "Take Meta Mars" from In a Priest Driven Ambulance is closely modeled on "Mushroom".